 See this tutorial to learn how to set up nameservers for your domains.

 Congratulations!
-Now you know how to create subdomains, addon domains, and parked (alias) domains.
+Now you know how to create subdomains, addon domains, and domain aliases.